Eye Exams for Contact Lenses

 Your eye doctor also might ask how you want to correct vision problems related to aging.
 Some time after age 40, you will develop a condition known as presbyopia that decreases your ability to read small print and focus on near objects.

 To correct presbyopia, your eye doctor may offer you the choice of multifocal or bifocal contact lenses.
-Another option is monovision, a special contact lens fitting technique where one eye is corrected for distance vision and the other eye is corrected for near vision.
+Another option is monovision, which is a special contact lens fitting technique where one eye is corrected for distance vision and the other eye is corrected for near vision.

 Contact Lens Measurements